-The CEQA baseline conditions are defined to calculate existing land cover acreages; provide a conservative impact analysis using anticipated disturbance footprints and timing; provide decision makers with an understanding of the types/magnitudes of direct and indirect impacts on vegetation, wetland, and wildlife resources; and propose mitigation measures to reduce identified significant impacts.
+Baseline conditions are defined to calculate existing land cover acreages; provide a conservative impact analysis using anticipated disturbance footprints and timing; provide decision makers with an understanding of the types/magnitudes of direct and indirect impacts on vegetation, wetland, and wildlife resources; and propose mitigation measures to reduce identified significant impacts.
 Baseline conditions are also considered when developing the best management practices for resource avoidance that are included in Appendix 2D, Best Management Practices, Management Plans, and Technical Studies.

 Appendix 9A describes the status and distribution, habitat requirements, blooming periods, and information about the occurrence of 94 special-status plant species in and near the study area.
 Baseline environmental conditions for vegetation and wetlands are discussed in Appendix 9B.
 This appendix describes the methodology used for mapping the 28 land cover types identified in the study area and provides the estimated acreage of each land cover type in the study area.
 The environmental setting information in Appendix 9B describes the environmental conditions of the study area by including descriptions, locations, and extents of land cover types, sensitive natural communities, and wetland and non-wetland water types in the study area.
-The detailed baseline environmental conditions described in Appendices 9A and 9B are summarized in Chapter 9, Section 9.2, Environmental Setting, and Chapter 10, Section 10.2, Environmental Setting.
+The detailed baseline environmental conditions described in Appendices 9A and 9B are summarized in the Environmental Setting sections of Chapter 9 and Chapter 10.

 Chapter 10 refers to the information in Appendix 9B, which is the basis for environmental setting for wildlife.
 Chapter 10 and Appendix 10A provide further detailed information about the special-status wildlife that could occur in the study area.
-Section 10.2, Environmental Setting, presents baseline environmental conditions for wildlife.
+The Environmental Setting section of Chapter 10 presents baseline environmental conditions for wildlife.
 This section describes the methodology by which wildlife resources in the study area were determined and the common wildlife that are associated with the land cover types described in Appendix 9B.
 Chapter 10 describes the status and distribution, habitat requirements, and information about the occurrence of special-status wildlife in and near the study area for 13 federally listed, state-listed, and fully protected species.
 Appendix 10A provides corresponding information for 20 non-listed or non-fully protected species.
 Appendix 10B contains the special-status species model descriptions.